libriscv/godot-sandbox/program/cpp/project/README.md

 -rwxrwxr-x 1 gonzo gonzo 219K des.
 10 11:57 sandbox_program.elf
 ```

 We can see a 219kb `sandbox_program`.
+This program is ready to use.

 ```sh
 $ file .build/sandbox_program.elf
 .build/sandbox_program.elf: ELF 64-bit LSB executable, UCB RISC-V, RVC, double-float ABI, version 1 (SYSV), statically linked, stripped
 ```

 It's a statically built RISC-V program, so it can be loaded by Godot Sandbox.
-In order for Godot Sandbox to see the ELF file as a resource, it should have `.elf` as file extension.
+In order for Godot Sandbox to see the ELF file as a resource, it should have the `.elf` file extension.